kresil/project-documentation/README.md

     - Update `MikTeX` packages: `MikTeX Console -> Updates -> Check for updates`;
 - Install [SumatraPDF](https://www.sumatrapdfreader.org/download-free-pdf-viewer) viewer;
 - Install [TeXiFy IDEA](https://plugins.jetbrains.com/plugin/9473-texify-idea) plugin;
-- Configure inverse-search in `Intellij IDEA` for SumatraPDF: `Tools -> LaTeX -> Configure Inverse Search` which enables the user to jump from the pdf to the corresponding tex file source.
+- Configure inverse-search in `Intellij IDEA` for SumatraPDF: `Tools -> LaTeX -> Configure Inverse Search`, which enables the user to jump from the pdf to the corresponding tex file source.

 ### Add a new subproject